Countries Visited: Kenya, Uganda, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia, South Africa

 DAYS 5 - 8: Kampala to Lake Bunyoni (B / L / D)

 Trekking Procedures: The mountain gorilla (Gorilla Gorilla Berengei), of which there are only about 700 remaining, is one of man's closest living relatives.
 A visit to these gentle giants in their natural environment is a unique and wonderful experience - one never to be forgotten.
 The park rangers monitor the gorillas on a daily basis and have a fairly good idea of where they are.
 However, they are free roaming animals, and their sighting cannot be guaranteed.
 As the gorillas share much of man's DNA, anyone with even the slightest cold or transferable illness will not be permitted to trek.
 Trekking is also only open to people over 16 years old.
 Due to restrictions on the daily numbers of visitors to these incredible animals, those wishing to trek will depart in small groups over 3-4 days, depending on the group size, and will wind their way through some of the most picturesque scenery in Africa heading to the town of Kisoro where the night will be spent.
 (If the trek is to Rwanda the overnight stop will be in Ruhengeri).
 Early the next morning, after packing a picnic lunch, the group will transfer to the ranger's station where the trek commences.
 The rangers will lead the group through the cultivated lands and then into the dense rain forest and on to a gorilla family.
 Trekking can take anywhere from 45 minutes to 8 hours and it can be quite strenuous, so a reasonable level of fitness is required.
 To ensure the gorillas do not get too used to the presence of humans and because they share many of man's genes (and therefore able to catch man's diseases), the maximum time permitted to spend with them is 1 hour.
 This is plenty of time to watch their activity and to take photographs.
 The rangers will be able to provide a background to the family being visited.
-Once the hour is up, the group will trek back out of the rain forest to the meeting point.
+Once the hour is up, the group will trek back out of the rain forest to the meeting point and then back to the Lake Bunyoni campsite.
 It is not necessary to feel as if these animals are being exploited.
 The ever-growing number of tourists trekking them each day plays a vital role in their survival.
 For years they have been ruthlessly hunted for their hands and heads, which have been sold as ashtrays and lampshades!
 In addition, large numbers have been killed whilst trying to stop poachers stealing the babies for sale to zoos, where they have never lived long.
 One hundred percent of the gorilla permit cost is used to by the parks authorities to finance patrols that are instrumental in protecting the gorillas from poachers and their lethal snares and on promoting these wonderful animals.

 DAY 9: Lake Bunyoni to Kampala (B / L / D)